rule

 Text 16

+On the slopes of the Mandara, at eleven-hundred yojanas from the top, from the mango tree named Devacūta, the fruits fall down that sweet as nectar are as big as mountain peaks.

 On the slopes of the Mandara do, at eleven-hundred [virtual] yojanas from the top, fall from the mango tree named Devacūta the fruits down sweet as nectar that are as big as mountain peaks.

-On the slopes of the Mandara do, at eleven-hundred [virtual] yojanas from the top, from the mango tree named Devacūta fall down fruits sweet as nectar that are as big as mountain peaks.
 (Vedabase)

 Text 17

-Of all the mangoes broken open flows in large quantities the reddish juice that is very sweet and fragrant being mixed as it is with other aromas; it falls down east from the top of Mandara mountain with a river named Arunodā.
+Of all the mangoes broken open flows in large quantities the reddish juice that is very sweet and fragrant being mixed as it is with other aromas; it flows down east from the top of Mandara mountain in a river named Arunodā.
 (Vedabase)

 Text 18

-Of Bhavānī [the wife of S'iva], her maid servants and the chaste wives of the Yaksha's [S'iva's followers] using this water, does the wind in contact with their limbs become fragrant for ten [cosmic] yojanas around.
+Of Bhavānī [the wife of S'iva], her maid servants and the chaste wives of the Yakshas [S'iva's followers] using this water, does the wind in contact with their limbs become fragrant for ten yojanas around.
 (Vedabase)

 Text 19